dotnet/docs-maui/docs/user-interface/controls/activityindicator.md

 # ActivityIndicator

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ActivityIndicator> displays an animation to show that the application is engaged in a lengthy activity.
-Unlike `ProgressBar`, <xref:Microsoft.Maui.Controls.ActivityIndicator> gives no indication of progress.
+Unlike <xref:Microsoft.Maui.Controls.ProgressBar>, <xref:Microsoft.Maui.Controls.ActivityIndicator> gives no indication of progress.

 The appearance of an <xref:Microsoft.Maui.Controls.ActivityIndicator> is platform-dependent, and the following screenshot shows an <xref:Microsoft.Maui.Controls.ActivityIndicator> on iOS and Android: